 The Right Stainless Grade for the Right Place

-The key is to make the right choice for the application without making price the sole or even the most important consideration.
-In the long run, you and your customer will be happier with the result.
+Like with any material selection, the key is to make the right choice for the application without making price the sole or even the most important consideration.
+In the long run, you and your customer will be happier with the finished product.